Country of origin:

 I do know that some cups are brands who are no longer in production (“Defunct”), or not yet in production.
 As cups are now not required to be 510(k) cleared, cup brands no longer need to be on both lists.
 But they all should appear on the registered device/establishment list.

 But some established/current brands aren’t on that Establishment/Device list.
 For example Keeper and Mooncup (US) are on the 510(k) Clearance list, but not on the registered Establishments/devices list.
-Which could mean those cups have passed the FDA clearance, but are not currently registered?
+Which could mean those cups have passed the FDA clearance, but are not currently registered (eg haven’t paid their yearly registration fee to stay registered)?

 EvaCup and Blossom Cup claim to be FDA Approved/Cleared/Registered – but don’t appear on the list.

 EvaCup and Keeper/MoonCup US are listed as being made in the US, so the manufacturer “KDL Precision Molding ” may be the manufacturer for one or both of those brands?
-But I would have thought that the business selling the cups to the customers would need to be registered separately, and the brand name would need to be registered.
+But from what I know of the regulations, I would have thought that the business selling the cups to the customers would need to be registered separately, and the brand name would need to be registered.

 I have asked the FDA why some cups are not on both listings, but it seems they aren’t going to reply to any more of my e-mails :(